NonceGeek/Move-Bounties-For-Hackerhouse/README.md

 # Move-Bouties-For-Hackerhouse
-Move Bounties for Hackerhouse that hodl on Dali.
+THis Repo is created for Move Bounties for Hackerhouse that hodl on Dali.